AGTHARN/PMMP-Optimizations/docs/SOMEWHAT_RELIABLE.md

 - **Difficulty** [⭐⭐]
 - **Problems** [🔥]
 - **Safe** [✅]

+### ➡️ Making Use of Timings Report
+Timings are a wonderful technique to assess your server's performance.
+It enables you to identify the server components that are generating lag.
+Large player or plugin counts are common causes of lag.

+Repeated tasks, especially those that run every tick, might contribute to lag.
+It is a good idea to look at your server's timings to determine if any repeating tasks are generating lag.
+If so, I suggest that you optimize the code, extend the interval, or remove the task.

+Event listeners are potential contributors to lag.
+Due to how frequently events like PlayerMoveEvent and PlayerJoinEvent are triggered, plugins that listen to such events are probably what's lagging the server.
+You could make every effort to optimize your code.

+It's challenging to eliminate lag caused by PocketMine-MP itself because you might need to make changes to the source code.
+You can use some of the techniques in this document to fix lag issues with PocketMine-MP directly.

+I personally wouldn't suggest you to make any changes to the source code because it is unlikely to be safe and could result in unpleasant surprises, especially if you are a novice developer.
+The server ticking system and players are usually at blame for the majority of the lag in PocketMine-MP, which I have both described in this document.

+You may receive a formatted timings report by entering `timings paste` in your server's console.
+You can then use the link given to analyze the report.

+- **Efficiency** [✅✅]
+- **Difficulty** [❓]
+- **Problems** [❓]
+- **Safe** [❓]

 ### ➡️ TPS Catch-up
 This is entirely different from [Tick Skipping](https://github.com/AGTHARN/PMMP-Optimizations/blob/main/docs/UNRELIABLE.md#%EF%B8%8F-tick-skipping).
 When the server is lagging behind in some ticks, the server will **tick even faster until its back on track**.
 This is a way to make the server act as though it is running late for school.